 Francis Asbury

-We are a simple country church with a long history.
-Lane's is the oldest church in the area, dating to 1794 when Methodist Bishop Francis Asbury purchased Cox's Meeting House, one-and-a-half miles from our present location.
-William Cox was a local plantation owner, and his Meeting House was used for worship by different denominations during the early republican era.
-Asbury preached here several times on the circuit from New Bern:
+We are a simple country church with a long and rich history.
+Lane's is the oldest church in the area, with roots dating back even before April 1794, when Methodist Bishop Francis Asbury purchased Cox's Meeting House for five shillings.
+Located just one-and-a-half miles from our present site, the original log Meeting House was already an established place of public worship, used in all probability by different denominations during the early republican era.
+Bishop Asbury first visited this existing congregation on February 10, 1788, noting in his journal that there was a "prospect of good".
+Six years later, local landowner John Cox formally sold the building to Asbury.
+The Bishop frequently traveled these routes on his journeys North and South, preaching here several times on the circuit from New Bern:

 "Monday, Feb.
-25, 1799: It was cold to purpose and we had twenty four miles to ride to William Cox's on Neuse River, near the mouth of Contentney!
-Here my text was I John 4:16-17.
-We hence fled through the counties of Craven, Lenoir, Glasgow, and Edgecombe."
+25, 1799: It was cold to purpose and we had twenty four miles to ride to William Cox's on Neuse River, near the mouth of Contentney: Here my text was I John 4:16-17.
+We hence fled through the counties of Craven, Lenoir, Glasgow, and Edgecombe." - Asbury's Journal

 The old log Meeting House would burn during the Civil War.
 It was rebuilt soon after and ultimately given to a local Black congregation, now Alum Springs Church of Christ.